Skip to main content

 5. Connect the Prompt Template component's output to a Language Model component's System Message input.

-This example uses a Language Model component as the central chat driver, but you can also use an Agent component.
+This example uses the Language Model core component as the central chat driver, but you can also use another language model component or the Agent component.

-6. Add a Chat Input component, and then connect it to the Language Model component's Input input.
+6. Add a Chat Input component, and then connect it to the Language Model component's Input field.

 7. Connect the Language Model component's output to a Chat Output component.